 There are many reasons why you’d want to remove the metadata from your photos but the one that makes the most sense to me is that you’d want to remove GPS geotags to prevent anyone from tracking the exact location where the picture was taken.

 In this post, we will show you how to delete the metadata of your iPhone photos to effectively get rid of any data such as EXIF or geolocation.
-We’ll be using a free app called Koredoko.
-Other apps allow you to remove the GPS tags of iPhone photos but we’ll be using the one mentioned here…
+We’ll be using an app we developed called Exif Metadata.
+Other apps allow you to remove the GPS tags of iPhone photos but we’ll be using the one we made because we think it’s the best one out there…

 Make sure your iPhone doesn’t geotag your photos